Score Distillation Sampling with Learned Manifold Corrective: Abstract

 \section{Abstract}

 Score Distillation Sampling (SDS) is a recent but already widely popular method that relies on an image diffusion model to control optimization problems using text prompts.
 In this paper, we conduct an in-depth analysis of the SDS loss function, identify an inherent problem with its formulation, and propose a surprisingly easy but effective fix.
 Specifically, we decompose the loss into different factors and isolate the component responsible for noisy gradients.
-In the original formulation, high text guidance is used to account for the noise, leading to unwanted side effects.
-Instead, we train a shallow network mimicking the timestep-dependent denoising deficiency of the image diffusion model in order to effectively factor it out.
-We demonstrate the versatility and the effectiveness of our novel loss formulation through several qualitative and quantitative experiments, including optimization-based image synthesis and editing, zero-shot image translation network training, and text-to-3D synthesis.
+In the original formulation, high text guidance is used to account for the noise, leading to unwanted side effects such as oversaturation or repeated detail.
+Instead, we train a shallow network mimicking the timestep-dependent frequency bias of the image diffusion model in order to effectively factor it out.
+We demonstrate the versatility and the effectiveness of our novel loss formulation through qualitative and quantitative experiments, including optimization-based image synthesis and editing, zero-shot image translation network training, and text-to-3D synthesis.